Daemon-Technologies/docs/Miner-Launch/Running-Stacks-Node/README.md

 ## Setup Stacks Node

-**【Tips】 In this chapter, I will not use the [official tutorial](https://docs.stacks.co/understand-stacks/running-mainnet-node) which using docker, because from my experience Miner will change the config file frequently, launching docker is not a friendly option to me.**
+**【Tips】This section does NOT use the [official Stacks tutorial](https://docs.stacks.co/understand-stacks/running-mainnet-node), which uses Docker.
+In our experience, Docker is not a friendly option for STX Miners, due to the need to frequently change the config file in the miner.**

 ```bash
 # download official binary release